milesmcc/personal/content/posts/classmates-legal-threat-fizz-defcon.md

 This story has been told before (e.g., by my [classmate Aditya](https://saligrama.io/blog/post/firebase-insecure-by-default/) who was also involved and by the [Stanford Daily](https://stanforddaily.com/2022/11/01/opinion-fizz-previously-compromised-its-users-privacy-it-may-do-so-again/)), but I wanted to share my talk here for posterity.

 The following is an approximate transcript.
+(If the language feels terse, that's why.)
 I've added a few links and cleaned up some of the language for clarity.

 ## The hack itself